Douglas Wigdor: Awards

-Law360 named Wigdor to its Titans of the Plaintiffs Bar list in 2019, calling him "among the most prominent litigators in the current nationwide reckoning on sexual misconduct."
+Law360 named Wigdor to its Titans of the Plaintiffs Bar list in 2019, calling him "among the most prominent litigators in the current nationwide reckoning on sexual misconduct".

-In 2020, Wigdor received the New York Law Journal's Distinguished Leader award and landed on The Hollywood Reporter's Top 100 Power Lawyers list.
-Wigdor was also named to Billboard's Top Music Lawyers list in 2020 and 2021.
+In 2020, Wigdor received the New York Law Journal's Distinguished Leader award and landed on The Hollywood Reporter's Top 100 Power Lawyers list, a list he returned to in 2024.
+Wigdor was also named to Billboard's Top Music Lawyers list in 2020, 2021, and 2023.

-Wigdor was awarded a Band 1 ranking by Chambers and Partners and was named a Top 100 attorney in the New York metro area by Super Lawyers.
+Wigdor was awarded a Band 1 ranking by Chambers and Partners and has been named a Top 100 attorney in the New York metro area by Super Lawyers from 2007-09 and 2013-24.
 City & State named Wigdor to its annual Law Power 100 list in 2021, noting that he has "levied cases against some of the most powerful players in the business and political worlds – and won."
+Named to the same list in 2025, the publication wrote that, "Wigdor has shaped the national conversation on workplace accountability and his cases have led to corporate resignations, policy reforms and significant financial settlements that have transformed the workplace."

 Wigdor's firm has received national recognition in U.S. News & World Report's annual law firm rankings and was named among the most fearsome litigation firms by BTI Consulting Group.
 His firm has also won The National Law Journal's Law Firm of the Year award in the categories of age discrimination, civil rights, employment rights, racial discrimination and sexual orientation discrimination.
-In 2021, Wigdor LLP received a Band 1 ranking from Chambers and Partners and was selected to the shortlist for Labor and Employment Law Firm of the Year by Chambers USA.
+In 2021, Wigdor LLP received a Band 1 ranking from Chambers and Partners and was selected to the shortlist for Labor and Employment Law Firm of the Year by Chambers USA and has been ranked by the publication for six years.
+Wigdor was named to the Forbes Top 200 Lawyers list, and LawDragon's "500 Leading Lawyers in America" list in 2024.

+In 2025 Billboard magazine ranked Wigdor on its list of "top music lawyers" for his role in what they deemed to be the music industry’s legal story of the year, through his representation of Cassandra Ventura.
+He was also named one of The Hollywood Reporter's Top 100 Attorneys in Hollywood on its Power Lawyers 2025 list.